Gina is a collectibles dealer who has an extensive personal collection of holiday villages, leather-bound books, and Disney figurines.

 Cabins have always been my all-time favorite village house and this log cabin definitely makes the cut.
 A mix of gingerbread house and log cabin, it absolutely screams Sugar N Spice!

-The detail of the candy canes and snow capped roof is a delight.
+The detail of the candy canes and the snow-capped roof is a delight.
 But my favorite feature is definitely the door detailing.

 I'm in love with Cocoa Cups which is a "sights and sounds" piece with animated, spinning tea cups, flashing Christmas lights, and music.
 Also, the sign board lights up.